RaitaroH/DELL-Inspiron-Gaming-7567/README.md

 Well see above for fps.
 I also installed VMware.
 The youtuber `egee` made some videos about it so you can look at those.
 Nothing fany like Nier;Automata would work there so you know.
 It works well for very light games (say VNs) and older games.

 For emulation though you can try [rpcs3](https://rpcs3.net/).
 I did try it out with Persona 5 and it worked rather well.
 The CPU does get toasty as above though but the game is playable.
 Some sound problems at first but during the game it was fine.
 I did not try it out with the BIOS changes mentioned above.
 I will update this after I try it out.
+UPDATE: The temperature went from 80 to 65 while using the emulator to play Persona 5.
+That is quite the improvement.
+The game also runs like it did before.

 # Linux and inxi -F
 When it comes to linux I put KDE Neon 5.11 on here and it runs just beautifully.
 To be fair I tried to install Antergos but it hanged at boot from the USB, just so you know.
 I decided that hey, if I don’t want to bother fixing antergos not booting I don’t think I would like to bother fixing other problems that may arise.